Akshit8/velero/README.md

 ```

 <img src="assets/samplens.png">

+**Note**: during migration, velero syncs with our storage bucket to get list of all backups, but it doesn't apply or creates these backups automatically in your cluster.

 ## Conclusion
 - We have successfully simulated a cluster-failover and migration, while restoring our cluster back to original state.